Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Introduction

 \section{Introduction}

-Compressive Sensing (CS)~\cite{Candes06ITT,Donoho06ITT,Elad10_sparse} has been proposed for more than a decade as a method for dimensionality reduction of signals which are known to be sparse or compressible in a specific basis representation.
-By ``sparse”" we mean that only a relatively small number of the coefficients of the representation are non-zero, whereas ``compressible" indicates that the magnitude of the coefficients decays quickly, according to a power law, hence the signal can be well approximated by a sparse signal.
+Multimedia is emerging due to advanced developments of social networks and the mobile Internet.
+Billions of image and video resources are transmitted through miscellaneous ways on the Internet everyday.
+Limited by the bandwidth and storage, image and video compression still play a pivotal role in multimedia.
+Meanwhile, Compressive Sensing (CS)~\cite{Candes06ITT,Donoho06ITT,Elad10_sparse} has been proposed for more than a decade as a method for dimensionality reduction of signals that are known to be sparse or compressible in a specific basis representation.
+By ``sparse”" we mean that most coefficients of the representation are zero; ``compressible" indicates that the magnitude of the coefficients decays quickly according to a power law, hence the signal can be well approximated by a sparse signal.
 In the CS paradigm, the signal is projected onto a low-dimension space, resulting in a {\em measurements vector}.
-If the signal is sparse, it is possible to exactly reconstruct it from the measurements vector.
+For a sparse signal, it is possible to exactly reconstruct it from the measurements vector.
 If the measurements are noisy or the signal is not sparse but compressible, the reconstruction yields an approximation to the original signal.
 Natural images are inherently compressible in the frequency or wavelet domain and therefore suitable for CS.
-The past five years saw an impressive progress in this field with new reconstruction algorithms~\cite{Li13COA,Dong14TIP,Mertzler14Denoising} achieving better reconstructed image quality at a lower compression ratio (the ratio of the dimension of the measurements vector to the number of pixels in the original image, denoted by CSr).
-These algorithms go beyond sparsity and leverage other properties of natural images, such as having low rank~\cite{Dong14TIP}, or being capable of denoising~\cite{Mertzler14Denoising}.
+The past few years saw impressive progress in this field with new reconstruction algorithms~\cite{Dong14TIP,Mertzler14Denoising} achieving better reconstructed image quality at a lower compression ratio\footnote{In image processing, ``compression ratio" often denotes the ratio between the number of bits in the original image and the number of bits in the encoded image.
+However, in this paper we use ``compression ratio" in the CS meaning of ratio between number of pixels and number of measurements.}, {\em i.e.}, the ratio between the dimension of the measurements vector and the number of pixels in the original image, denoted by CSr.
+These algorithms go beyond sparsity and leverage other properties of natural images, such as having low rank~\cite{Dong14TIP} or being capable of denoising~\cite{Mertzler14Denoising}.
+CS has been used in image and video compression for multimedia~\cite{Yuan16TMM_privacyCS,Song17TMM_CScloud,Chen18TMM_BCS,Liu16TMM_PCA,Liu14TMM_BitVideo,Zhang16TMM_BiCS,Deng12TMM}.